Lyubomir Angelov

-Lyubomir Angelov (Любомир Ангелов; 4 October 1912 – 24 October 1984) was a Bulgarian footballer and manager who played as a forward for the Bulgarian national team.
+Lyubomir Angelov (Любомир Ангелов; 4 October 1912 – 24 October 1984) was a Bulgarian footballer and manager who played as a forward for the Bulgaria national team.
 With 26 goals in 44 caps for Bulgaria, he ranks as the nation's fifth-highest all-time top goalscorer.

 Club career

 He began to play football in his hometown clubs in Sofia such as Atletik, Sława and Szypce.
 At the age of 14, he moved to AS-23 Sofia, where he was nicknamed Старото (Staroto), which he received from his schoolmates from the gymnasium.
 He was Champion of Bulgaria in 1931, when on the final matchday, they defeated FK Szypczenski Sokol by walkover.
-In 1941, he won the Tsar Cup, scoring twice in the final against Napredak Ruse to help his side to a 4–2.
+In 1941, he won the Tsar's Cup, scoring twice in the final against Napredak Ruse to help his side to a 4–2.

 After the seizure of power by the communist regime in the 1944 Bulgarian coup d'état, AS-23 Sofia was dissolved, while the main activists were subjected to repression for political reasons.
 Angelov, along with other leading AS-23 players, Spartak Podujane and Szypki Sofia, founded the band Czawdar Sofia, in which he performed until the end of 1947.